spuddie1984/Web-Development-Projects-colt-steele/README.md

 - setup header and footer partials.
 Add them to all the templates.
 - Add link to form on campgrounds template
 - Setup includes file with folder structure for js and css files
+- Add a basic bootstrap nav menu
 - add an external style sheet to be used app wide (using app.use(express.static()))

+### Database Intergration, styling and restful routing updates

+#### 4th Commit
+##### Database
+- Setup and Install mongoose
+- Setup Campground model/schema
+- Use campground model inside our routes
+##### Styling
+- Improve campgrounds grid layout...add spacing use bootstrap cards for each campground
+##### Restful Routing and whatever else i forgot
+- Add comments to each route showing the restful routing name
+- Add a show route template
+- Add a description field to the form and update routing to reflect that (including our campgrounds model)
+- Add a link button to each campground that routes to the show page (individual campgrounds)